ItsLeMax/ILMLib/README.md

 String lang(String path)
 ```

-`path` is the path of the config content, i.e. `general.init` would retrieve:
+`path` is the path of the config content, seperated by a dot

 > Create config files